MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 Prior to changing the network, you can find out what the name of the default nuclear network is by running <code>MESA</code> and looking at the terminal output.
 Alternatively, you can look at the parameter <code>default_net_name</code> in the <a href="https://docs.mesastar.org/en/release-r23.05.1/reference/controls.html#nuclear-reaction-controls" target="_blank">nuclear networks controls</a> section of the <code>controls</code> documentation webpage.
 </p></details></hint>

-Next we are going to change the name of the `LOGS` directory where the `MESA` output `history.data` and `profile#.data` files gets saved in preparation of varying the convective boundary mixing of the star without overwriting previous `MESA` calculations.
+Next, we are going to change the name of the `LOGS` directory where the `MESA` output `history.data` and `profile#.data` files get saved in preparation for varying the convective boundary mixing of the star without overwriting previous `MESA` calculations.
 We will also relax the composition of the star to match the Galactic standard measured from B-type stars in the solar neighbourhood (<a href="https://ui.adsabs.harvard.edu/abs/2012A%26A...539A.143N/abstract" target="_blank">Nieva & Przybilla 2012</a>; <a href="https://ui.adsabs.harvard.edu/abs/2013EAS....63...13P/abstract" target="_blank">Przybilla et al. 2013</a>), change the opacity tables to the OP tables calculate for the metal mixture of <a href="https://ui.adsabs.harvard.edu/abs/2009ARA&A..47..481A" target="_blank">Asplund et al. (2009)</a> to match the initial metal mixture used in our starting model `SPB_ZAMS_Y0.28_Z0.02.mod` for the sake of consistency, and increase the frequency at which the history output is saved to the `history.data` file.

 The choice of opacity tables and metal mixtures is particularly important when we try to predict which oscillations get excited by the $\kappa$-mechanism (i.e. opacity or heat mechanism), which depending on the type of pulsating star operates in the partial ionization zones of hydrogen, helium, or iron-group elements.
-In the case of SPB stars, the g-mode oscillations are excited by the $\kappa$-mechanism operating in the partial inization zone of the iron-group elements, also known as the iron opacity bump or $Z$ bump.
+In the case of SPB stars, the g-mode oscillations are excited by the $\kappa$-mechanism operating in the partial ionization zone of the iron-group elements, also known as the iron opacity bump or $Z$ bump.
 The choice of the metal mixture determines how the mass fractions of the metal isotopes (i.e. anything other than hydrogen and helium) are distributed, and highly impacts the opacities in the iron bump as demonstrated in the figure below.

 <div style="align: left; text-align:center;">
     <img src="images/opacities.jpeg" width="600" />
     <div class="caption" style="width: 600"> Example Rosseland mean opacity $\kappa$ versus temperature profiles for a $10M_\odot$ star, with convective regions indicated by the vertical blue-purple zones.
 A default <code>MESA</code> opacity profile is shown in dashed blue.
-Corresponding opacity profiles resulting from increasing the opacity contribution of iron (red dashed) and both iron and nickle (full black) to the Rosseland mean opacity by 75% clearly show an increase in the opacity in the partial ionization zone of iron-group elements at around $\log T\sim 5.3$.
+Corresponding opacity profiles resulting from increasing the opacity contribution of iron (red dashed) and both iron and nickel (full black) to the Rosseland mean opacity by 75% clearly show an increase in the opacity in the partial ionization zone of iron-group elements at around $\log T\sim 5.3$.
 Credit: <a href="https://ui.adsabs.harvard.edu/abs/2016MNRAS.455L..67M/abstract" target="_blank">Morraveji (2016)</a>.</div>
 </div>

 The choice of opacities and metal mixtures will also modify the predicted oscillation frequencies (see, e.g., Figure 3 of <a href="https://ui.adsabs.harvard.edu/abs/2015A%26A...580A..27M/abstract" target="_blank">Morraveji et al. (2015)</a>).
 While new metal mixtures closer to the ones by <a href="https://ui.adsabs.harvard.edu/abs/1998SSRv...85..161G/abstract" target="_blank"> Grevesse & Sauval (1998)</a> than <a href="https://ui.adsabs.harvard.edu/abs/2009ARA&A..47..481A" target="_blank" >Asplund et al. (2009)</a> have recently been found by <a href="https://ui.adsabs.harvard.edu/abs/2022A%26A...661A.140M/abstract" target="_blank"> Magg et al. (2022)</a>, the corresponding opacities in the Z-bump derived for the <a href="https://ui.adsabs.harvard.edu/abs/1998SSRv...85..161G/abstract" target="_blank"> Grevesse & Sauval (1998)</a> metal mixture are lower than those using <a href="https://ui.adsabs.harvard.edu/abs/2009ARA&A..47..481A" target="_blank">Asplund et al. (2009)</a>.
-Given the general need for higher opacities in the Z-bump from nickle required to explain the number of excited modes in both $\beta$ Cep and SPB stars (e.g. <a href="https://ui.adsabs.harvard.edu/abs/2019MNRAS.485.3544W/abstract" target="_blank"> Walczak et al. (2019)</a> and <a href="https://ui.adsabs.harvard.edu/abs/2022MNRAS.511.1529S/abstract" target="_blank"> Szewczuk et al. (2022)</a>), the metal mixture of <a href="https://ui.adsabs.harvard.edu/abs/2009ARA&A..47..481A" target="_blank">Asplund et al. (2009)</a> is used in these MESA lab exercises.
+Given the general need for higher opacities in the Z-bump from nickel required to explain the number of excited modes in both $\beta$ Cep and SPB stars (e.g. <a href="https://ui.adsabs.harvard.edu/abs/2019MNRAS.485.3544W/abstract" target="_blank"> Walczak et al. (2019)</a> and <a href="https://ui.adsabs.harvard.edu/abs/2022MNRAS.511.1529S/abstract" target="_blank"> Szewczuk et al. (2022)</a>), the metal mixture of <a href="https://ui.adsabs.harvard.edu/abs/2009ARA&A..47..481A" target="_blank">Asplund et al. (2009)</a> is used in these MESA lab exercises.
-More detailed studies of mode excitation is outside the scope of these `MESA` labs and we refer instead to previous `MESA` labs by Rich Townsend and Radek Smolec from the <a href="https://cococubed.com/mesa_summer_schools/mesa_summer_school_2019/" target="_blank"> 2019</a> and <a href="https://cococubed.com/mesa_summer_schools/mesa_summer_school_2021/index.html" target="_blank"> 2021</a> MESA Summer Schools.
+More detailed studies of mode excitation are outside the scope of these `MESA` labs and we refer instead to previous `MESA` labs by Rich Townsend and Radek Smolec from the <a href="https://cococubed.com/mesa_summer_schools/mesa_summer_school_2019/" target="_blank"> 2019</a> and <a href="https://cococubed.com/mesa_summer_schools/mesa_summer_school_2021/index.html" target="_blank"> 2021</a> MESA Summer Schools.

 <br>
 <task><details>
 <summary>Task 5</summary><p>
 Make the following additional changes to <code>inlist_project</code>.
-The text in the parenthesis indicate where in the <code>inlist_project</code> file the required changes have to be made.
+The text in the parenthesis indicates where in the <code>inlist_project</code> file the required changes have to be made.
 </p>
 <ul>
 <li> Change the output LOGS directory to <code>LOGS/4Msun_0fov</code> (<code>&controls</code>). </li>
 <li> Relax the composition to $X=0.71$, $Y=0.276$, and $Z=0.014$ (<code>&star_job</code>, <code>&kap</code>, and <code>&controls</code>).
 In <code>&controls</code> add the following two parameters: <code>relax_dY = 0.001</code> and <code>relax_dlnZ = 1d-2</code>.
 These latter two parameters determine how quickly the composition is relaxed to the new desired values of $Y$ and $Z$. </li>
-<li> Use the OP opacity tables for the <a href="https://ui.adsabs.harvard.edu/abs/2009ARA&A..47..481A" target="_blank">Asplund et al. (2009)</a>  metal mixture (<code>&kap</code>) and make sure to also set the <code>Zbase</code> parameter (<code>&kap</code>, <a href="https://docs.mesastar.org/en/release-r23.05.1/reference/kap.html" target="_blank">documentation</a>) equal to 0.014 so the base metallicity of the opacity tables match the new value of $Z$. </li>
+<li> Use the OP opacity tables for the <a href="https://ui.adsabs.harvard.edu/abs/2009ARA&A..47..481A" target="_blank">Asplund et al. (2009)</a>  metal mixture (<code>&kap</code>) and make sure also to set the <code>Zbase</code> parameter (<code>&kap</code>, <a href="https://docs.mesastar.org/en/release-r23.05.1/reference/kap.html" target="_blank">documentation</a>) equal to 0.014 so the base metallicity of the opacity tables match the new value of $Z$. </li>
 <li> Set <code>pgstar</code> to pause before terminating (<code>&star_job</code>). </li>
 <li> Output history data at every time step instead of every fifth time step (<code>&controls</code>).</li>
 </ul>